Warxcell/gdpr-mysqldump/README.md

 Converters are used to convert value from database to PHP and vice-versa.
 (For example - convert string '2019-08-20 23:50:50' to \DateTime(''2019-08-20 23:50:50'))

 ### Available converters:
-`Arxy\GdprDump\Convertor\DoctrineConvertor` - uses Doctrine metadata to convert values.
+`Arxy\GdprDump\Converter\DoctrineConverter` - uses Doctrine metadata to convert values.

 ## Transformers:
 Transformers are used to transform value of column to GDPR-compatible.